-The boxed processor will be shipped with an unattached passive heatsink.
+The boxed processor is shipped with an unattached passive heatsink.
 Clearance is required around the heatsink to ensure unimpeded airflow for proper cooling.
-The physical space requirements and dimensions for the boxed processor with assembled heatsink are shown in Figure 36 (Multiple Views).
+The physical space requirements and dimensions for the boxed processor with assembled heatsink are shown in Figure 38 (Multiple Views).
 The airflow requirements for the boxed processor heatsink must also be taken into consideration when designing new system boards and chassis.
-The airflow requirements are detailed in the Thermal Specifications, Section 8.4.
+The airflow requirements are detailed in the Thermal Specifications, Section 8.3.1.